With innovative programs and personalized service, Graduate Career Services (GCS) supports your career goals from day one.

 Tracy brings 12 years of Recruiting and Human Resources experience from prior work with CBIZ Tofias, Grant Thornton, and Keane Inc. Her areas of expertise — career development and training, employment offer letters, negotiation and benefit package review, orientation and onboarding, employee relations, and talent acquisition and recruiting strategies — add valuable practitioner insights to her work.
 Tracy’s strong corporate ties within the IT and Professional Services industries provide additional value for advisees.
 She has a BA in Marketing and a Minor in Sociology and also studied International Business in London, England.
 Office: LaCava 220

-Contact Jeanne to schedule an appointment with any of our advisers or to address questions about career programs or services for graduate students.
+Contact our office for the drop-in hours or to schedule an appointment with any of our advisers or to address questions about career programs or services for graduate students.
 Office: LaCava 220 - Phone: 781.891.2164

 An active Campus Recruiting program connects graduate students with job and internship opportunities.
 Running from mid-October to late April, the program draws upward of 200 employers to Bentley each year, who conduct more than 4,000 interviews on campus.